 The following details are important to remember when placing your gift order through the 23andMe online store:

 The order confirmation email is sent to the address you provide during the order process, and the phone number is used to contact you in case of shipping problems.
 Many gift givers choose to enter their own contact information rather than the recipient information if they want the arrival of the kit to be a surprise.

 The online store offers the ability to enter independent billing and shipping addresses (one of each), so you have the option to send the kit(s) directly to the gift recipient if you wish.
 However, we do not offer the option to enter multiple shipping addresses.

-At this time, gift wrapping or discreet privacy packaging is not available.
+At this time, gift wrapping and discreet privacy packaging are not available.
 23andMe may offer gift wrap and discreet privacy packaging during promotional periods.

 - Each individual who wants to participate in 23andMe needs his or her own saliva collection kit.

 - Instructions regarding the sample collection process and 23andMe account creation and registration will be included in the kit.

 - Return shipping is prepaid, and shipping instructions and materials are also included with the kit.

 - The recipient of each kit will need to submit his or her saliva sample by the “Collect by” date printed on the side of the collection tube.

 - Kits purchased at our Canadian store are intended for use within Canada.
 Individuals must provide a sample and return the collection kit from the same country to which the kit was shipped by 23andMe.